zaphosting/docs/en/vserver_windows_expand_disk.md

 Now finish the wizard with (1) **Finish**.

-> 💚 Your hard disk partition is now enlarged by the new memory!
+> 💚 Your disk partition is now enlarged by the new space!

 ![](https://screensaver01.zap-hosting.com/index.php/s/M46ca4FkeG42AZz/preview)